MaryanGelle/simpleQuiz/README.md

 This quiz is the ideal place to start if you want to push yourself, discover new information, or have a fun game of rivalry with loved ones.
 Our objective is to transform curiosity into a joyful experience by making learning rewarding and pleasurable.

-You can access our platform through <a href="https://maryangelle.github.io/simpleQuiz/" target="_blank" rel="noopener">General Knowledge: Simple Quiz</a>
+You can access our platform through <a href="https://maryangelle.github.io/simpleQuiz/" target="_blank" rel="noopener">Simple Quiz</a>

 <div align="center">
   <img src="assets\readme-images\mockupImages.jpg" style="background-color: white" alt="Quiz website mockup on mobile, desktop and Ipad">